Elevator emoji

 For example, I was allowed to include screenshots of people asking for the elevator emoji from social media, but you’re not allowed to do this anymore.

 Before you start putting your emoji proposal together, read the guidelines and understand what you must do.
-If you don’t include all the necessary information, it may mean Unicode throws your proposal out.

 You will be waiting a long time